JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 [//]: # (title: Configure your existing project)

-To build a Kotlin project with [Gradle](https://docs.gradle.org/current/userguide/getting_started.html), you'll need to add the [Kotlin Gradle plugin](#apply-the-plugin) to your build script file `build.gradle(.kts)` and [configure dependencies](#configure-dependencies) there.
-As the prerequisite, you need to make sure that you have a Gradle Wrapper in your project or Gradle installed in your system.
+To build a Kotlin project with [Gradle](https://docs.gradle.org/current/userguide/getting_started.html), you need to add the [Kotlin Gradle plugin](#apply-the-plugin) to your build script file `build.gradle(.kts)` and [configure dependencies](#configure-dependencies) there.
+As the prerequisite, you need to make sure that you have a Gradle Wrapper in your project or, Gradle installed on your system.
 Consult the [Gradle official documentation](https://docs.gradle.org/current/userguide/getting_started.html#gs:installation) for details.

-> To learn more about different parts of a build script,
+> To learn more about the contents of a build script,
 > visit the [Understand the build script](gradle-backend-tutorial.md#understand-the-build-script) section.
 >
 {type="note"}